PADDIT: Probabilistic Augmentation of Data using Diffeomorphic Image Transformation: Introduction

-The availability of training data in medical image segmentation problems is often very limited.
+Solving challenging image analysis tasks with machine learning -- especially, with convolutional neural networks (CNNs) -- requires a large amount of training data.
+However, in application areas such as medical image segmentation, the number of training patterns is typically very limited.
 In such cases, convolutional neural networks (CNNs) tend to overfit due to a lack of feature generalization to variations in shapes and appearance, and over parameterization.
 In order to address generalization, one has to find models that generate features equivariant or invariant under different transformations of the input.
 Equivariance of feature maps generated by CNNs to certain transformations can be obtained by using group convolutions \cite{cohen16} where different orientations of the features maps are learnt by kernels with shared weights.
-However, the resulting equivariance is restricted to only linear and symmetric transformations.
+While group convolutions are very efficient due to weight sharing in learning multiple orientations for same feature maps, they are restricted to a limited set of transformations, i.e., symmetric, linear transformations.
 In order to reach generalization across a large group of transformations one has to rely on data augmentation.